bartoszbogacz/kartomat/README.md

 Largely based on Spielunke with original idea by Julia Portl and initial implementation by Julia Portl, Ole Johannson, and Bartosz Bogacz.

+# Getting started

+Unless you already did, enter the directory at top level

+> cd kartomat

+Compile client Typescript into Javascript.
+Build output is put into ´dist/´.

+> tsc.cmd

+Run the server which currently is still written in Javascript.

+> node src/server.js

 # Licenses

 BSD-3-Clause